JPGoodale/haiku_SSMs/README.md

 # Structured State Space Models in Haiku
-Structured State-Space Models implemented in Haiku Currently contains an S4/S4D model + dataloaders for sequence prediction and classification on a few image datasets.
+Structured State-Space Models implemented in Haiku.
+Currently contains an S4/S4D model + dataloaders for sequence prediction and classification on a few image datasets.

 ## References